alexander-hamme/_old_Tadpole-Tracker-Python/README.md

 # Tadpole-Tracker-Python
 A computational system that applies computer vision and deep learning to record and analyze movement data of many *Xenopus laevis* tadpoles in real time, for neuroscience research.
 This is my undergraduate thesis, in collaboration with the neuroscience department at Bard College.

+The full tracking system is written in Java, available [here](https://github.com/alexander-hamme/Tadpole-Tracker).

-The program will be implemented in both Java and Python, to increase portability (i.e. standalone executable JAR files) and allow wider access for biology researchers to use in the future.
-The Java code is available [here](https://github.com/alexander-hamme/Tadpole-Tracker).
+I may eventually translate the code to Python, to create wider access for fellow hackers and biology researchers to use for their own projects / research in the future.
+However, the Python code is much slower than Java.
+Even with a good GPU it is barely fast enough for real-time tracking.

+Right now I'm working on translating it to C++ to run speed benchmarks against the Java code.
+That code is in [this repository](https://github.com/alexander-hamme/Tadpole-Tracker-Cpp).

 -----